Creative Testing Framework for Meta Ads (2026): The 5-Pillar System for High-Velocity Iteration

 Vague text overlay ("Learn More"), no direct prompt

 By defining these patterns, your creative team can focus on replicating and modifying the winning elements rather than creating entirely new, unvalidated concepts from scratch.
+For the metrics that most reliably separate winners from losers, see which creative metrics predict ROAS.

 Isolate Single Variables